-- (b) Professional Staff who are over 45 years of age at the time of giving notice, and who have more than two years of service with the Employer, shall be entitled to an additional week's notice to that provided in this clause. - 3.2.5 If an Employee fails to provide the minimum period of notice in accordance with this clause, the School may withhold monies due to the Employee equal to the period of notice or part period of notice not provided, subject to the following maximum amounts: - (a) for Academic Staff two weeks' salary; and - (b) for Professional Staff one weeks' salary.

-3.2.6 Payment in lieu of notice:

-(a) The Employer may make payment in lieu of any or all of the notice period, calculated on the Employee's ordinary time rate of pay.
+- (b) Professional Staff who are over 45 years of age at the time of giving notice, and who have more than two years of service with the Employer, shall be entitled to an additional week's notice to that provided in this clause. - 3.2.5 If an Employee fails to provide the minimum period of notice in accordance with this clause, the School may withhold wages due to the Employee equal the following maximum amounts: - (a) for Academic Staff two weeks' salary; and - (b) for Professional Staff one weeks' salary. - 3.2.6 Payment in lieu of notice: - (a) The Employer may make payment in lieu of any or all of the notice period, calculated on the Employee's ordinary time rate of pay.